hetznercloud/hcloud-cloud-controller-manager/docs/guides/load-balancer/private-networks.md

 ## Join Load Balancer to a Subnet

 If your CCM is configured for a Private Network, Load Balancers can join one of its subnets.
 Each subnet is identified by its CIDR block and must already exist.
-To place a Load Balancer in a specific subnet, use the `load-balancer.hetzner.cloud/private-subnet-ip-range annotation`.
+To place a Load Balancer in a specific subnet, use the `load-balancer.hetzner.cloud/private-subnet-ip-range` annotation.

 ```yaml
 apiVersion: v1